Andy Platt: International career

-In 1994 Platt signed with the new Auckland Warriors franchise of the Australian Rugby League, following John Monie, Dean Bell, Denis Betts and Frano Botica.
 He represented England at the 1995 Rugby League World Cup.
 Platt became one of only two players to win England caps whilst at the Auckland Warriors, whilst Denis Betts is the only player to win both England and Great Britain caps whilst at the Auckland Warriors.
 He was selected to play for in the tournament's final at prop forward but Australia won the match and retained the Cup.
-Platt finished his career back in England with Salford.